-I have the delightfully unique job of being a sex coach specializing in working with people with fetishes.
+I have the delightfully unique job of being a sex coach specialising in working with people with extreme fetishes.
 My work involves helping folks to embrace their less common desires.
-Sadly, so many of my clients' first email requests are inquiries to see if I can help eliminate their sexual preferences.
+Sadly, so many of my clients' first email requests are enquiries to see if I can help eliminate their sexual preferences.
 It breaks my heart when I receive these messages because someone’s desires can be as essential to them as their gender or sexual orientation.
 It’s unfortunate that so many people feel like they can’t embrace who they are.

 Sure, it’s less common to be turned on by balloons (as those in the looner community are) or to want to be rolled up in a carpet and stepped on (like those with a carpet fetish).
 However, the harm in having these desires comes not from the wants themselves but from uneducated people who shame others for these harmless albeit less common desires.
-One of the respondents to a fetish survey I created shared that the impact of sharing their fetish is "sometimes good, sometimes divorce."
+One of the respondents to a fetish survey I created shared that the impact of sharing their fetish is "sometimes good, sometimes divorce".

 The most important work that sex coaches like me do is helping clients understand there is nothing wrong with having unique desires; if anything, it can help them experience more varied and stimulating sex.
 The first step towards creating a cultural acceptance of fetishes is education.
 So let’s discuss why having unique kinks and desires is actually normal and explore some tips for navigating a less common desire in a world that still has a long way to go in becoming sex-positive.

 Our sexual preferences often become imprinted during our early childhood experiences.
 Almost anything can become sexualised if it’s there at the right place and time.
 A striking example is that goats raised by sheep become turned on by sheep instead of goats!
 Chilling with sheep during their sexual development leads goats to sexualise sheep (even though that makes no sense evolutionarily).